o-hanae/Git-101/README.md

 - make sure that you have [git](https://git-scm.com/) installed aleady.

-- make sure you have SSL linked with your github profile
+- make sure you have SSH linked with your github profile

 - use `terminal` and `vim` for this challenge